cubait/cuba-component-user-profile/README.md

 - Provides a `UserProfileService` with methods for getting and updating the details of the current logged in user (what I call the _user profile_)
-- Exposes a new REST API endpoint, called `/rest/nxsecup/v1/userProfile` supporting GET (`getProfile`) and POST (updateProfile) requests, and a `/rest/nxsecup/v1/userProfile/password` endpoint supporting POST requests for updating the user's password
+- Exposes a new REST API endpoint, called `/rest/nxsecup/v1/userProfile` supporting GET (`getProfile`) and PUT (updateProfile) requests, and a `/rest/nxsecup/v1/userProfile/password` endpoint supporting POST requests for updating the user's password
 - Adds a `userProfile` screen, and corresponding menu item after the Settings one in the Help main menu
 - Optionally hides the _Change password_ button from the `Settings` screen (because that button is replicated in the `userProfile` screen)